thunderbird/thunderbird-android/docs/architecture/portable-profile-data-format.md

 - decrypting the age file and unpacking its ZIP64 payload exposes account archives that can be imported independently.
 - draft-specific behavior is isolated so later PDPArchive revisions can be supported through explicit adapters.

-PDPArchive `-01` is a work in progress.
+PDPArchive `-02` is a work in progress.
 It defines a raw file layout but does not select a container format, define an encryption mechanism, or provide a formal conformance section.
-In this document, a **PDPArchive account archive** means a directory tree that follows the raw layout and JSON requirements of PDPArchive `-01`.
+In this document, a **PDPArchive account archive** means a directory tree that follows the raw layout and JSON requirements of PDPArchive `-02`, including [I-JSON](https://www.rfc-editor.org/info/rfc7493).
 Thunderbird packages the tree in a ZIP64 archive and encrypts the complete archive using [age version 1](https://age-encryption.org/v1) until PDPArchive standardizes a container and encryption mechanism.